 But its most surprising application is related to its action on the blood-brain barrier (BBB).
 The BBB is a protective barrier between the blood vessels of the brain and the cellular tissues.

-This barrier allows blood to flow freely to the brain, but prevents contact of most of the substances that go in the bloodstream with brain cells.
+This barrier allows blood to flow freely to the brain, but prevents contact with brain cells of most of the substances that go in the bloodstream.

 The function of the BBB is to protect the brain from foreign substances, which can be harmful to the brain.